EMAT-Jo/evenTem/README.md

 ```
 git clone https://github.com/EMAT-Jo/EvenTem.git
 ```
-and then to navigate to the eventSTEM directory and use
+and then to navigate to the EvenTem directory and use
 ```
 pip install .
 ```